Trina’s Low-Sugar Fresh Cranberry Salsa with Cilantro, Lime, and Jalapeno (Video)

 Watch the video to see if you’d like to make Trina’s Low-Sugar Fresh Cranberry Salsa with Cilantro, Lime, and Jalapeño!

-But I do want to remind you about a few more of my Thanksgiving favorites that you really *should* put on your menu, and Trina’s Low-Sugar Fresh Cranberry Salsa with Cilantro, Lime, and Jalapeno is something I’ve made many, many times through the years.
+Trina’s Low-Sugar Fresh Cranberry Salsa with Cilantro, Lime, and Jalapeno is something I’ve made many, many times through the years for Thanksgiving, and it’s definitely something I’ll be making this year when I’m having a big Thanksgiving dinner at my house.
 I admit, I wasn’t ever a big cranberry fan, and when my friend Trina first told me about the fresh cranberry salsa she’s been making for years, I was skeptical until she told me the ingredients list.
 The combination of fresh cranberries with cilantro, green onion, lime juice, and jalapeno had so many of my favorite flavors, it was pretty much a given that I’d like it.

 And as soon as I tasted this Low-Sugar Fresh Cranberry Salsa (and loved it!) my brain started imagining ways to eat it.
 Of course, fresh cranberry salsa would be fantastic on your Thanksgiving dinner plate next to the turkey, but I’d also enjoy it spread on a turkey sandwich, layered into a turkey casserole, eaten as a sauce over pan-fried pork or chicken, or dipped up with celery or pita chips like I did for this Cranberry Salsa Cream Cheese Holiday Appetizer.
 And if you have leftovers, this cranberry salsa freezes well!
 Thanks again to my friend Trina for sharing this one!